PV-Soft/Battery-Simulation/README.md

 Digital energy meters often contain an IR interface that continuously sends the current power consumption.

-The provided power value is positive if you draw energy from the grid and negative if the excess of you PV system is fed into the grid.
+The provided power value is positive if you draw energy from the grid and negative if the excess of your PV system is fed into the grid.

 To record this data for later analysis, a IR reader is needed.
 A simple version for a smart meter IR reader can be found here: https://wiki.volkszaehler.org/howto/simpler_ir_leser